EnterpriseDB/docs/README_DOCKER_VSCODE.md

 2. [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 3. The [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for VSCode

+If you intend to edit using VSCode, I also recommend installing the [MDX extension](https://marketplace.visualstudio.com/items?itemName=silvenon.mdx) - this is not required, but it is handy!

 ## Installation

 1. In VSCode, from the command pallet select the `Remote-Containers: Clone Repository in Container Volume...` command